Logan007/pucr/README.md

 - An entry to the RLE table only saves bits if it gets used _more_ than once (on positions 1 to 3) or twice (on positions 4 to 15), respectively.
 With a view to relatively small packet sizes, this criterion becomes relevant and additionally is implemented.

-- For each packet, the optimal bit-size of LZ2-offset is determined and used – in lieu of a fixated 8-bit size.
+- For each packet, the optimal bit-size of LZ2-offset is determined and used – in lieu of a fixed 8-bit size.

 - General LZ offsets (for longer-than-two byte matches) are output twofold: The LSBs are stored in regular binary 2<sup>n</sup> coding whereas the MSBs are encoded using the variable length Elias Gamma coding (with inverted prefix).
 An optimization run to determine the optimal number of plainly encoded LSBs is performed.

-- While determining the RLE and LZ costs, the longest match and _all_ shorter matches are checked.
+- While determining the RLE and LZ cost, the longest match and _all_ shorter matches are checked.

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values.